Surviving “State of Decay: Lifeline”

 As you get further into the game, Sieges will get more intense.
 After Sasquatch’s second hunting mission start using a Grenade Launcher.
 You can craft 40mm Grenades at the Ammunition Shop (Workshop Upgrade), but you should still pick your shots carefully.
 Wait for zombies to bunch up outside of the gates before firing a shot.

-When the game begins gun down the horde of zombies attacking you and your men.
-Get in the brown pickup truck (I’m not going to mention “wait for your allies to get in” throughout the rest of this Hub, I figure that’s a given).
-Take the onramp to the left and drive to your base.
+When the game begins, gun down the horde of zombies attacking you and your men.
+Get in the brown pickup truck (I’m not going to mention “wait for your allies to get in” throughout the rest of this guide, I figure that’s a given).
+Take the on-ramp to the left and drive to your base.
 Once you get back to base help the soldiers there fight off the Siege of zombies.

 There are several Delivery Trucks around the map.
 When you see these tilt the camera around to the back to see if they are worth searching (anything searchable will glow).
 Not all Delivery Trucks have things in the back, scavenging is randomized.